MiczFlor/RPi-Jukebox-RFID/docs/sphinx/userguide/system.rst

     # and if you need to get the full log output
     $ journalctl --user -b -u jukebox-daemon

-The systemd service file is located at the default location for user services:
+The ``systemd`` service file is located at the default location for user services:

 .. code-block:: text

     /usr/lib/systemd/user/jukebox-daemon.service

-For debugging or configuration checks the service can be stopped and the app started from console.
+Starting and stopping the service can be useful for debugging or configuration checks.

 Web UI
 -----------------------

 The Web UI is served using nginx.
 Nginx runs as a system service.

-The Nginx serves the Web UI which is located at
+The home directory is localed at

 .. code-block:: text